 This southern metropolis is the capital of North Carolina and also the second-largest city in the state.
 Raleigh is home to world-class technology and life science institutions, artists who thrive on the area’s rich cultural history, and one of the tastiest food scenes in this part of the U.S.

 Raleigh is one of those forward-thinking cities that’s able to balance business and development-friendly policies while creating a high quality of life for the people who live, work, and play here.
 In fact, Raleigh was recently named one of the top convention centers in all of North America.

-- Raleigh has a metropolitan population of nearly 1.4 million, making it the second-largest city in North Carolina.
+- Raleigh is home to nearly 468,000 people in the city and 1.4 million in the metropolitan area, making it the second-largest city in North Carolina.

 - The population of Raleigh is projected to grow by nearly 125,000 people over the next 15 years.

 That’s important to real estate investors, because tech jobs pay a median annual income that’s significantly higher than non-tech jobs, based on a recent report from Pew Research Center.

-- GDP of Raleigh is more than $94.8 billion, and has nearly doubled over the past 10 years.
+- GDP of Raleigh is more than $95.3 billion, and has increased by more than 72% over the past 10 years.

 - Major employers in Raleigh include the State of North Carolina, WakeMed Health and Hospitals, North Carolina State University, UNC Rex Healthcare, and Duke Energy Progress.